Equidistribution of $q$-orbits of closed geodesics: Introduction

 satisfying \begin{enumerate} \item $\psi(a)\infty\equiv \tfrac{a}{q}\modulo 1$ (i.e. $\psi(a)$ is of the shape $\begin{psmallmatrix} a & \ast \\ q & \ast \end{psmallmatrix}$), \item $|\tr(\psi(a))|>2$ (i.e. $\psi(a)$ is a hyperbolic matrix). \end{enumerate} Notice that for $N|q$ we have $\psi(a)\in \Gamma_0(N)$ and we denote by

-the oriented closed geodesic associated to the conjugacy class of $\psi(a)$ inside $\Gamma_0(N)$.
-This is a closed $A$-orbit, where $A$ is the diagonal subgroup of $\PSL_2(\R)$.
-We equip $\CC^\psi_a(N)$ with the unique $A$-invariant measure $\mu^\psi_a$ which descends to the line element $ds$ when $\CC^\psi_a(N)$ is projected to $Y_0(N)$.
+the oriented closed geodesic associated to the conjugacy class of $\psi(a)$ inside $\Gamma_0(N)$ (see Section \ref{sec:closedgeo} for details on this correspondence).
 This way we obtain the following \emph{$q$-orbit of oriented closed geodesics};

-by which we mean a {\lq\lq}natural family{\rq\rq} of oriented closed geodesics parametrized by the multiplicative group $(\Z/q\Z)^\times$ (in our case the parametrization stems from the double coset decomposition, see Section \ref{sec:DCE}).
-Our first result is the following equidistribution result in the unit tangent bundle of closed geodesics associated to cosets of sufficiently large subgroups using the parametrization of the $q$-orbits in terms of $(\Z/q\Z)^\times$. \begin{thm} Fix $N\geq 1$, $\eps>0$ and $M\geq 1$.
-For every $q\geq 2$ such that $N|q$, choose an embedding
+by which we mean a {\lq\lq}natural family{\rq\rq} of closed geodesics parametrized by the multiplicative group $(\Z/q\Z)^\times$ (in our case the parametrization stems from the double coset decomposition, see Section \ref{sec:DCE}).
+We equip $\CC^\psi_a(N)$ with the unique $A$-invariant measure $\mu^\psi_a$ which descends to the line element $ds$ when $\CC^\psi_a(N)$ is projected to $Y_0(N)$, see the introduction of \cite{Zelditch92} for details.
+Notice that in any $q$-orbit each geodesic length is attained at most twice.

+Our first result is the following equidistribution result in the unit tangent bundle for closed geodesics associated to cosets of sufficiently large subgroups using the parametrization of the $q$-orbits in terms of $(\Z/q\Z)^\times$. \begin{thm} Fix $N\geq 1$, $\delta>7/8$ and $M\geq 1$.
+For every $q\geq 2$ such that $N|q$ let